What is the Water Quality in Enid, Oklahoma?

 Learn more from How’s My Waterway here

-- Use Berkey filters with activated carbon to filter out 18 of the 22 contaminants (81.8%) in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 81.8% of contaminants in your drinking water.

 - Berkey filters can also remove up to 99.99% of Lead in Enid water.